balanced/balanced.github.com/_posts/2013-02-21-fraud-data.md

 ###4.3.4 Collusion

 Anything that makes you think there's collusion between buyer and seller.
-Example: Buyer and seller cookie matches. <more examples needed>
+Example: Buyer and seller cookie/IP address matches.

 ###4.3.4 AVS
 'Address Verification System'.
 Verifies if you card number/expiration date matches with the billing address provided.
 The system, however is far from perfect due to the following reasons: